Difference Between CFP and CS

 |Exam Date||The upcoming exams for the year 2021 will take place during March 09-16, July 06-13, and November 02-09.||The upcoming exams for the year 2021 will begin on June 01.|

 Why Pursue CFP?

 CFP is a highly coveted designation which adds to the credibility of financial planners in the eyes of their prospective employers and their clients.
 It is a globally acknowledged credential that helps financial planners to enhance their knowledge and skillsets to be able to better serve any individual by acquiring an in-depth understanding of personal financial planning needs.

 In an increasingly transparent modern setting, financial planning is not the sole domain of financially well-off individuals.
 A financial planner has to guide an average individual to realize their financial goals with a strategic utilization of available resources.

 Why Pursue CS?

-CS is undoubtedly a highly reputed designation and it takes a great deal of hard work to clear the exams themselves.
-However, apart from it being a tough nut to crack, the trust and credibility invested in this designation is what makes it so valuable.
-Practically, a company MD or CEO is supposed to act in keeping with the views of CS on matters of legal significance and seek his or her advice to plan corporate governance policies of the company.
+CS is undoubtedly a highly reputed designation, and it takes a great deal of hard work to clear the exams themselves.
+However, apart from it being a tough nut to crack, the trust and credibility invested in this designation are what make it so valuable.
+Practically, a company MD or CEO is supposed to keep with the views of CS on matters of legal significance and seek his or her advice to plan corporate governance policies of the company.
 This designation enjoys global recognition and brings along with it a high level of credibility as well as responsibility for any professional.